bertronika/copris/README.md

 one for your printer and locale, you allow COPRIS to recode (replace) received characters with appropriate locale-specific ones, understood by your printer.

-This is particulary useful in cases where printer distributors swapped lesser-used ASCII characters (such as `~ @ {`) with those from the national alphabet, so they could be typed out directly from the non-localised keyboard.
+This is particularly useful in cases where printer distributors swapped lesser-used ASCII characters (such as `~ @ {`) with those from the national alphabet, so they could be typed out directly from the non-localised keyboard.
 By finding similar-looking characters in printer's character set, you may, crudely, regain those lost characters.

 However, *encoding files* aren't tied only to locale conversions, you may use them to remap any character.
 Examples include typographic quotation marks, em dashes, copyright symbol and others,